Uncovering Genmaicha: Caffeine Content, Flavor, Health Benefits and More

 What is Genmaicha?

-So, let’s answer the most important question – what is this tea?
+So, let’s answer the most important question – what is this Japanese tea?

-Well, genmaicha is a type of Japanese green tea.
+Well, it is a type of Japanese green tea.

 Literally translated, it means “brown rice tea”.

-This is because the green tea leaves are mixed with grains of roasted brown rice.
+This is because the green tea is mixed with roasted brown rice kernels.

-This is because during the processing stage, the grains of rice are popped to resemble popcorn kernels.
+The brew may be referred to as popcorn tea because during the processing stage, the brown rice kernels are popped to resemble popcorn.

-The green tea in genmaicha is either the commonly available bancha tea or low-grade sencha.
+The green tea in this loose leaf tea is either the commonly available bancha tea or low-grade sencha.

 The History of Genmaicha